 Bushwig South starts at 2pm Saturday with a line up of non-stop fun until 4am on Mother’s Day.
 There’s NO WAY I can make it through without a disco nap in there somewhere.
 So I’ll start out in my fab new dress and then later change into my mom’s day celebration palazzos before midnight.
 My former fashion insultant turned personal fashion consultant Harry has a couple of ideas on what I can wear with those fantastic pants.
 He’s even offered to pack something from his wardrobe as an option.

 If you’re also a mom, I hope you’re celebrated this weekend for your unconditional love, support and protection.
-If I’ve learned one thing from Harry, it’s that our kids are not here to please us.
+If I’ve learned one thing from Harry, it’s that our kids are not here to live out our expectations for them.
 Pass it on, and allow yourself to be queen for a day.

 IF YOU LIKED THIS POST YOU’LL PROBABLY ALSO LIKE THESE: